awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-ecs-taskdefinition-containerdefinitions.md

 `MountPoints`  <a name="cfn-ecs-taskdefinition-containerdefinition-mountpoints"></a>
 The mount points for data volumes in the container\.
 *Required*: No
-*Type*: List of [Amazon ECS TaskDefinition MountPoint](aws-properties-ecs-taskdefinition-containerdefinitions-mountpoints.md) property types
+*Type*: List of [MountPoint](aws-properties-ecs-taskdefinition-containerdefinitions-mountpoints.md) property types

 `Name`  <a name="cfn-ecs-taskdefinition-containerdefinition-name"></a>
 A name for the container\.